Wantirna South: History

+Facilities

 Wantirna South serves as the headquarters of the Knox City Council.
 The Knox City Council's building was burnt down in 1994, and took a few years to be rebuilt.
-It is now a meeting place for councillors and the mayor.

 Another Wantirna South attraction is the Westfield Knox shopping centre, which was first built in the 1970s.
 It had a major refurbishment in 2002 to make it a more popular area for young people.
 This area is now known as Knox O-Zone, a popular night spot containing a pub, restaurants, clubs and cinema.
-A$500 million renovation of the shopping centre which has been approved by the local council is underway and will make Westfield Knox the biggest shopping centre in Australia, rivaling Chadstone Shopping Centre also in Victoria.

 Knox Police Complex is situated on Burwood highway opposite Westfield Knox.

 Another important building, across the road from the Knox Council headquarters, was the Rembrandts building.
 Rembrandts was a ballroom and formal eating place where social life took place, including over-28s and debutant balls from various schools.
 The building is now currently a part of St. Andrews Christian College.

 There is also a skatepark in Wantirna South, which is located near Knox City Shopping Centre.

 1st Wantirna South Scout Group has been a part of the community since the early 1950s.
 Wantirna South is also home to the Knox District Scout Centre, a popular venue for parties.